Trademark Objection Process in India: Reply & Procedure

 Step 5: Outcome of the Reply

-If accepted, your trademark proceeds to the Trademark Journal for publication.
-If the trademark registrar is not satisfied with the trademark reply, they can give you a hearing to present your case.
-If rejected, you can appeal the decision to the High Court (IPAB functions are now merged).
+If the request is granted, the trademark will move on to the Trademark Journal for publishing.
+If the trademark registrar is not satisfied with the trademark reply, they can carry out a hearing, giving you a chance to present your case.
+If it is rejected, you have the option of appealing the ruling at the High Court (IPAB functions are now combined).

 Timeline for Trademark Objection Reply